 What does PBJ Connections do?

-PBJ Connections provides mental health and behavioral therapy for youth and families.
+PBJ Connections provides professional behavioral health therapy for children, adults and families through horses, counseling and nature.
 A licensed therapist partners with a trained horse professional in therapy sessions.
 Our treatment program uses horses to help clients with emotional and behavioral growth and learning.
 Some of our clients present with emotional and behavioral issues and some have mental health diagnoses.
 In all cases, the horses can help with healing.
 This model of therapy is called Equine-Assisted Psychotherapy (EAP).

 Why is EAP effective?